advance100/doc_webpack/configuration.md

-webpack is feeded with a configuration object.
+webpack is fed a configuration object.
 Depending on your usage of webpack there are two ways to pass this configuration object:

 ### CLI